The experiment did not turn out as expected.

 “Let’s try from the other side, it should work from either direction.”

-When they turned it there was an image playing like a movie on the reverse side showing the two of them entering the room, setting up to test and the shot.
-Both stood with mouths hanging open as the entire sequence played out finally settling on the image from behind it
+When they turned it there was an image playing like a movie on the reverse side showing the two of them entering the room, setting up to test, and finally the shot.
+Both stood with mouths hanging open as the entire sequence played out, finally settling on the image from behind it missing them.

 “I don’t know.
-I wonder if we change the formula slightly will it effect the time.
+I wonder if we change the formula slightly will it affect the time.
 This could change the world, Frank.”

 “I wonder if we coat both sides is it multidirectional?
 What an incredible thought.”